11 Halloween Nail Art Ideas That Are Anything But Twee

 Slime Tips

 These glow-in-the-dark nail tips remind me of a ‘90s Goosebumps book cover in nail art form — and they’re surprisingly wearable.
 Stefanie’s take on Halloween nails can be recreated at home with OPI OPI'm Phosphorescent!
-Nail Topper, £18.
+Nail Topper.

 Vampy Lengths